1n7ru5i0n/Key-Keeper/README.md

 KeyKeeper is a secure password manager designed to help users store and manage their passwords in a safe and organized manner.
 With increasing concerns about online security and the need for strong, unique passwords for each account, KeyKeeper provides a convenient solution to generate, store, and retrieve passwords securely.

+While pursuing my diploma in cybersecurity, I became increasingly aware of the risks associated with weak passwords and the importance of regularly rotating them.
+However, I found that many password management services were expensive.
+As a result, I decided to develop my own solution, KeyKeeper, to securely manage passwords without the need for costly subscriptions.

 <details>
   <summary><strong>Features:</strong></summary>